 Want to read more about what to include in a wedding invitation details card?

-9 things you can include on a wedding invitation information card
+11 things you can include on a wedding invitation details card

 So that’s it, my comprehensive guide to what to include in a wedding invitation.
 You absolutely need to make sure you include all the essential details – the who, where, when, and how (to reply).
 How you put these details together and what words you use is entirely up to you.
 You can choose a very formal, traditional style or wording or something more relaxed or contemporary.
 For the additional information cards, try to give your guest enough information to arrive for your big day prepared and relaxed.
 Don’t overload your wedding invitations with unnecessary detail.
 Remember, other than a save the date, the invitation is the first glimpse your guests will have of the celebration to come.
 It should set the tone for the big day and let them know what kind of event to expect.